 READ MORE: Elton John Albums Ranked Worst to Best

-That doesn’t count overdubs and additional instruments, and Goodbye Yellow Brick Road is an album full of lush, rich productions, with strings, horns, and sound effects in abundance across its 17 tracks.
-Horses gallop on "Roy Rogers," a chilling wind blows through "Funeral for a Friend," and a fake crowd claps the off-beat on "Bennie and the Jets."
+Goodbye Yellow Brick Road is an album full of lush, rich productions, with strings, horns, and sound effects in abundance across its 17 tracks.
+Horses gallop on "Roy Rogers," a chilling wind blows through "Funeral for a Friend," and a piped-in crowd claps the off-beat on "Bennie and the Jets."

 Pop, rock, country, reggae, soul and R&B melt together into a gorgeous, rocking mosaic.
-Every song stands as its own tone poem, Taupin's lyrics conjuring images of a wistful, sometimes painful past that you can't really escape, no matter how many yellow brick roads you walk away from.
+Every song stands as its own tone poem, as Taupin's lyrics conjure images of a wistful, sometimes painful past that you can't really escape – no matter how many yellow brick roads you walk away from.